Kn4ughty/SEASS1/README.md

 # About
 This is a small game I made for my software engineering course.
+It has an online score system and leaderboard viewer, multiple users support so you can pass the game to your friends, and some okay gameplay.

+In the game you are tasked with landing the lunar excersion module from the Apollo missions on the moon.
+You have limited fuel and your goal is to land with minimal x and y velocity, with the LEM level.
+Good luck!

 # Setup
 Download the repo [here](https://github.com/Kn4ughty/SEASS1/archive/refs/heads/main.zip)